bavardage/urdr/README.md

     <path>    The directory to output log files.
 Defaults to current directory
 ```

-Files will be written in tsv format.
+Files will be written in csv format.

 <img src="example.gif" width="800"/>